KerbyChim/Flixster/README.md

 ## Flix Part 1

-- [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+- [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API

 #### BONUS
 - [x] Views should be responsive for both landscape/portrait mode.